Am I employed, self-employed, both, or neither?

 You can find more information about working through an intermediary in the public sector on GOV.UK.

-You may be interested to know that the Government are considering extending the IR35 public sector reforms to the private sector and we will post any updates to this website.
+You may be interested to know that the Government have decided to extend the IR35 public sector reforms to the private sector from April 2020.
+But the changes should only affect workers in Ltd companies that supply their services to medium and large size businesses.